 Luxury pool builders suggest choosing a shape and style that complements the architecture of the home and existing landscape.

-One of Drakeley’s New England clients lived in a traditional colonial home but wanted a freeform kidney-shaped pool like the one his mother had in Florida.
+One of Drakeley’s New England clients lived in a traditional colonial home.
+However, he wanted a freeform kidney-shaped pool like the one his mother had in Florida.
 “I had to tell him, ‘You may like that because it’s a great memory, but it doesn’t fit with the house,’” Drakeley recalls.
 “Once you bring up the point that the architecture doesn’t fit, most clients are open to discussing other options.”

 If you are set on a pool design that doesn’t match the home’s architecture, try to incorporate a transition area from the home to the pool, says Brian Van Bower.
 Through the use of walkways and plantings, as well as by changing materials, you can gently guide people from one aesthetic to another without causing a clash in styles.
 “Landscaping makes a great transition, especially where there are elevation changes,” he says.